anthonyborriello/weather-util-web/README.md

 This sample php page is based on the Naples Airport (Italy).

-Just change the airport name in the php file
+Just change the airport name in the php file.

-Add your favourite airports in the selectable list Example:<br>
+Add your favourite airports in the selectable list.
+Example:<br>
 weatehr lirn -v -q (LIRN is Naples airport, Italy) <br> weather lirf -v -q (LIRF is Fiumicino airport, Italy)